A monument to socialism

 This diversion of effort only sped the demise of the koolhos, the collective farm.
 Following Estonia’s restoration of independence in 1991 a rearrangement of land ownership immediately improved the productivity of land and people.

-A decent society is one that provides equality of opportunity; it cannot guarantee equality of outcome, precisely because all people are different.
-This is a fact of life lost on socialists throughout the world, including the Green Party of Aotearoa New Zealand, who seem ignorant of the Soviet experience of socialism.
+A decent society is one that provides equality of opportunity; because resources are naturally scarce, it cannot guarantee equality of outcome, because all people are different.
+This is Economics 101, really, and lost on social democrats throughout the world who seem to have forgotten the Soviet experience of socialism.

-In New Zealand we had until recently a government who legislated fair pay for all doing the same job, regardless of how they work.
-The new lot have abolished this policy, and this now means an employer can reward employees who show promise, a return of private incentives.
+In New Zealand we had until recently a government who legislated "fair pay" for all doing the same job, regardless of how they worked, or whether they turned up to work.
+After a change of government in late 2023 an employer can now reward employees who show promise, a return to private incentives.

 In Estonia, I asked people why the rotting ruins of the Soviet era are left to stand, and one explanation is the bricks are no good for recycling into new buildings.